Vice President / Chair, Development Council / Chair, Women's Services Committee

 In addition to previous volunteer experiences with COSTI, Pina has been involved in various fundraising efforts from National MS Walks, to local school fundraising events.
 She is a past Treasurer of the YWCA.

-As a safety professional, he has a real interest in people and issues of occupational health and safety, environmental protection, and public safety.
-He brings extensive experience in the field as well as a global perspective of the occupational health and safety profession.
-He got his accreditation as a Canadian Registered Safety Professional (CRSP) in the year 2000.
+As a safety professional, he brings extensive experience in the field as well as a global perspective of the occupational health and safety profession.
+He received his accreditation as a Canadian Registered Safety Professional (CRSP) in the year 2000.

-His Canadian record of service for the last 18 years includes Health and Safety Inspector for the Ontario Ministry of Labour, Environment Health and Safety Manager for S.G.S. – Alcoa, and Consultant for Ontario Service Safety Alliance – component of the WSIB partnership.
+His Canadian record of service for the last 22 years includes Health and Safety Inspector (retired) for the Ontario Ministry of Labour, Environment Health and Safety Manager for S.G.S. – Alcoa, and Consultant for Ontario Service Safety Alliance – component of the WSIB partnership.

-In his previous work experience, Adrian worked for the Ministry of Labour in Romania, was the head of the health and safety department for a large manufacturing holding with about 15,000 employees, acted as financial officer for the European Union funded health and safety program in Romania.
-He managed and coordinated different international projects in health and safety with Health and Safety Executive in UK; Directorate of Labour Inspection in Denmark and Canadian International Development Agency (CIDA).
+In his international work, Adrian worked for the Ministry of Labour in Romania as General Inspector and Director; was the head of the health and safety department for a large manufacturing holding with about 15,000 employees; acted as financial officer for the European Union funded health and safety program in Romania.
+He managed and coordinated different international projects in health and safety with Health and Safety Executive in UK; Directorate of Labour Inspection in Denmark; and Canadian International Development Agency (CIDA).

 Mary Anne has held several senior positions over the course of her thirty year career in the Ontario Public Service spanning communications, policy analysis and program development.